sumcumo/vue-history/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/707f3c462250d4a6b526/test_coverage)](https://codeclimate.com/github/sumcumo/vue-history/test_coverage)
 [![Depfu](https://badges.depfu.com/badges/2947022c3ca8d859d2d40a6ae861f7c3/count.svg)](https://depfu.com/github/sumcumo/vue-history?project_id=7632)

-# VueHistory
+# Vue History

-The purpose of VueHistory is to keep track of what's happening inside Vue components.
+The purpose of Vue History is to keep track of what's happening inside Vue components.
 It logs all method calls and keeps track of **nested method calls, errors, asynchronous processes and timings**.

 The plugin was created alongside [Vue States](https://github.com/sumcumo/vue-states), but can be applied to any Vue component.

 ![vue-history](./docs/screenshot-code-with-log.png)

-Whats displayed in the screenshot is VueHistory in action with an instant feed to the console.
+Whats displayed in the screenshot is Vue History in action with an instant feed to the console.

 - the status of each call: `pending | doneOk | doneErrored`
 - nested calls: `onCheckoutSuccess` beeing called by `checkout`